 The best social scene in town doesn’t happen in a bar but in a supermarket.
 It has become a place for people to socialize—and even fall in love.
 These grocery stores are in high demand since people are always going to purchase the needed household items and they are becoming a new identity as a social hub in communities.
 Grocery stores are now the traditional gathering spots with a high tendency toward repeat customers with new offerings and exotic ingredients.
-If you’re considering opening one of your own, you’re probably looking for some financing options as well.
+If you’re considering opening one of your own, you’re probably looking for some business financing options as well.

 Know the Fundamentals